Photograph of Peanut Dressing

 Collect all your ingredients together:

-• rice vinegar or white wine vinegar
+• rice vinegar.
+Or use cider or white wine vinegar instead.

 How to make this fabulous dressing:

 1. Weigh all the ingredients directly into a mixing bowl and beat really well, until amalgamated.
+Adjust the amounts of all the seasonings and the peanut butter, to taste.

 2. If not using immediately, cover and store in the fridge.
 I transfer it to a jam jar and seal with a lid.
 Bring to room temperature before serving.